TYPuzzler/TYPuzzler.github.io/reports/Week 3 Report.md

 ## 3. Plans / Goals
 ### Bowen
 - Find a way to assign different chances to each of the puzzle pieces for the rewarding system
+- Maybe find a way to make the puzzle pieces more like actual puzzle pieces instead of squares